LakshyaPradhanTamrakar/Multi-Model-AI-System/week7&8/readme.md

 I recommend using the "python -m" prefix here because it helps bypass common Windows PATH errors.

-Troubleshooting Note: If the app crashes with a "WinError 126" regarding PyTorch or missing DLL files when you try to run it, it means your computer is missing some background graphics files.
-You can easily fix this by forcing Python to install the CPU-only version of PyTorch by running: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu --force-reinstall

 Once the server starts, it will open a new tab in your browser where you can upload steel images and test the whole pipeline.